plewis/plewis.github.io/jc/week11.md

 Run `summarize.py` like this:

-    python3 summarize.py zeroinfo.tre
+    python3 summarize.py

-This should give you a summary of the results stored in the _zeroinfo.tre_ file in each of the simulation directories created by the `zeroinfo.slurm` script.
+This should give you a summary of the results in the two Galax output files _galax-combined.txt_ and _galax-separate.txt_ that have been created by Galax in each replicate directory.

-The main difference between this version of _summarize.py_ and the one you used last week is that this one lets you specify the name of the file to process on the command line.
-This will make it easier to use it for different analyses as you will not have to remember to change the name inside _summarize.py_ each time you run it.

-The last column shows the raw percent information content.
-This is a new quantity that is just based on the raw entropy (with no attempt to extend the reach by estimating coverage).
-This is a simpler version of what we've been calculating, but has the advantage that it cannot be negative, so hopefully it will be close to zero (and not, say, -8!) for runs in which the data is ignored.
+The last column is new: it records the percent dissonance measured by comparing the results from the four replicate runs.

 ### 6. Nearly zero information analyses